hargunmujral/Simplex-Calculator/README.md

 # Simplex Calculator

 Uses canonical form between iterations to generate simplex solution.
 Works only for feasible LPs, and can detect unbounded and optimal solutions.
-Follows Blank's rule!!
+Follows Bland's rule!!

 I made this because I could not find any canonical method calculators online.
-All of them used Tableau method, plus they did not follow Blank's rule.
+All of them used Tableau method, plus they did not follow Bland's rule.

 ## Sample input: